Helperbird/website/src/pages/features/dictionary.md

 footer: true
 header: true
 layout: templates/features_two.liquid
-title: English Dictionary | Research, Define, and Understand Words
+title: Dictionary | Research, Define, and Understand Words
 description:
   Unlock deeper understanding of words using Helperbird's Dictionary feature.
 Easily look up, define, and grasp the meaning of any English word to enrich your reading experience.